+September 5, 1882 - New York City holds the first Labor Day parade.
+The US Census Bureau estimates that 10,000 workers participate.
 Not all employers support the idea, but many union workers take the first Monday in September off anyway.
 Some unions levy fines against workers who do go into work.
 At the time, workers receive time off for Christmas, the Fourth of July and every other Sunday.

 1887 - Oregon becomes the first state to make Labor Day a legal holiday.

 In 1983, the union membership rate was 20.1% in the US.
-Membership was 10.5% in 2018.
+Membership was 10.8% in 2020.

-In 2018, Hawaii and New York had the highest rate of union workers among the states: Hawaii with 23.1% and New York with 22%.
+In 2020, Hawaii and New York had the highest rate of union workers among the states: Hawaii with 23.7% and New York with 22%.

-North and South Carolina had the lowest, with 2.7% in 2018.
+South Carolina and North Carolina had the lowest, with 2.9% and 3.1% in 2020.